Friday, October 11, 2024

 4. Decide realistically what portion of this leftover money can go toward extra debt payments.

-Keep in mind that the more of your money you can devote to debt repayment, the sooner you will begin to see results.
+Remember that the more money you can devote to debt repayment, the sooner you will begin to see results.
 Look for areas where you can trim spending and use the money freed up to put toward your debt.

 Step 3: Make Minimum Payments on All Debts